Maritime history of the Channel Islands: Early Modern

 Piracy in the islands mainly died when Sark was colonised by Hellier de Carteret in 1563 and they lost their last refuge.
-Some pirates still hid out in isolated English and French bays, others sailed up from the Barbary Coast, or even Turkey, ransoming valuable captives or keeping them as slaves.
+Some pirates still hid out in isolated English and French bays, while others sailed up from the Barbary Coast or even Turkey, ransoming valuable captives or keeping them as slaves.
 It was replaced by legal piracy in the form of privateering.
 Ships issued with a letter of marque giving the ship the right to capture ships and goods of a specific enemy and to keep the profits.

-During the War of the Three Kingdoms Jersey became a base for Royalist privateers between 1643 and 1651, most notably George Carteret who in late 1643 became Lieutenant Governor of the island.
+During the War of the Three Kingdoms, Jersey became a base for Royalist privateers between 1643 and 1651, most notably George Carteret who in late 1643 became Lieutenant Governor of the island.
 Jersey privateers sailed as far as the Netherlands in their efforts to disrupt Parliamentary shipping; however much of their activity was focused around the Channel Islands and the defence of Jersey.

 The main trade continued cross channel, where the islands were given concessions, France, such as St Malo with 60-100 ships a year in the 1680s, expanding to Spain and Ireland, with agents being appointed to source local goods for export and to find buyers for imported goods.
 These included dried cod from Newfoundland, cloth, wine, wool, leather and household goods.

 The ships provided an opportunity for emigration: a number of families moved to America; a number from Jersey settled in Salem, Massachusetts and were among the accused in the 1693 Salem witch trials.
 A number of emigrants founded what became prosperous and leading families in America.
 It was not unknown at this time for poor island families to hand over their seven-year-old children to be shipped overseas to America to be sold or hired out, or to work as indentured apprentices, on the promise that they would be fed and clothed.